Brille24/SyliusCustomOptionsPlugin/README.md

 ## Things to consider
 * This plugin does not take the [tier price plugin](https://packagist.org/packages/brille24/tierprice-plugin) into account.
 The tier prices will override the pricing model that is implemented here (if you use the default implementation that comes with the plugin)
 * Just like the tier price plugin, this plugin overrides the update cart functionality if you want to implement an event bases solution, you need to comment out the `Brille24\CustomerOptionsPlugin\Services\OrderPricesRecalculator` in the `serices.xml` in the plugin's resource folder.
+* Saving files as customer defined values as the values are currently stored as a string in the database